775 children will already receive a higher quality of education this academic year.

 We still have a list of things to do to complete the building in it’s entirety.
 Two of the dorms are now complete.
 Two are unfinished on the inside.
 One of them is liveable but has no ceiling or tiles on the floor.
 We also have to install toilets for the two Dorms.
 We have no electrical installation in the office and no lights in the cafeteria.
 We are in the process of putting in a walking path to solve the problem of dirt that filters into the dorms, classrooms and cafeteria.

-First ready-to use dormitory and Montessori workroom in the CENTRE MONTESSORI D’HAITI
+First ready-to use dormitory and Montessori workroom in the training center of the Peter-Hesse-foundation in Haiti

 Now almost all our accumulated funds are being used for building this vital part of our Haitian Montessori project.
 We hope to be able to restart our teacher-training in Liancourt as soon as additional funds will become available.